 JW: Sure, it was and it is today.
 I met a lot of the greats, not only in Chicago, but from different parts of the world.
-I met Louis Jordan, T-Bone Walker, Ben Webster, Yusef Lateef, Rolling Kurt, and there was so many more, all at a young age.
+I met Louis Jordan, T-Bone Walker, Ben Webster, Yusef Lateef, Roland Kirk, and there was so many more, all at a young age.
 I met so many great musicians.
 I also had the chance to play with them such as; Jack McDuff, Groove Holmes, the organist Jimmy Smith, the Jones Brothers (Alvin Jones & Thad Jones), who took over Count Basie’s band after he passed, in 1986.
 I was in Asia (Singapore) when the Count died.

 JW: I was touring, yes.
 We toured the Philippines, Malaysia, Indonesia, Japan, Thailand, you name it.
 As I mentioned, being in the military, I traveled many countries in Europe, including France and England.

 RZ: When did you first go to Europe?
 You were there in the Army?

 JW: Yes, that was the first time.
 I went over there in July 1952.

 RZ: And then did you go back again as a musician?